cdktf/cdktf-provider-kubernetes/docs/networkPolicy.csharp.md

 - *Type:* string

-The port on the given protocol.
+port represents the port on the given protocol.

 This can either be a numerical or named port on a pod.
 If this field is not provided, this matches all port names and numbers.
 If present, only traffic on the specified protocol AND port will be matched.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/kubernetes/2.23.0/docs/resources/network_policy#port NetworkPolicy#port}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/kubernetes/2.24.0/docs/resources/network_policy#port NetworkPolicy#port}

 ---